heefan/advent-of-code-kotlin-2022/question/question1.md

 # Day 1: Calorie Counting
 ---
 ### Simplified version:
-Given input file day1.txt, which is a list of integers.
-The list contains many sections seperated by space.
+given input file day1.txt, which is a list of integers. the list contains many sections separated by space.

-#### Questions:
+#### questions:
-Part1: Please print out the max value among the sections.
+part1: please print out the max value among the sections.
-Part2: Please print out the sum of the top 3 max values.
+part2: please print out the sum of the top 3 max values.

 ---